jpdoyle/scromble/README.md

 =============

-On my machine I'm seeing encryption and decryption speeds of 200-240MB/s when measured through `iotop` -- although, decryption will require reading the whole file twice.
+On my machine I'm seeing encryption and decryption speeds of 150-180MB/s (default `sse2` backend) and 200-240MB/s (`avx2` backend) when measured through `iotop` -- although, decryption will require reading the whole file twice.
 It can probably be made faster, either through simple optimizations or by multithreading it.

 Is this reliable?
 =================